 The natural sedative property of rose infusion makes it a wonderful beverage to finish a night, allowing it to reduce inflammation, ease stress, and regulate hormones related to Circadian rhythm and sleep patterns.
 If you suffer from insomnia, or regularly have disturbed or interrupted sleep, give the rose infusion a try before going to bed.

 + Maintains Healthy Digestive Function

-The properties of the Rose tea quickly go to work on any infections in the tract or gut.
+The properties of the rose tea quickly go to work on any infections in the tract or gut.
 It can help to rebalance the microflora in the intestines and relieve digestive issues like constipation, cramping, bloating or diarrhea.
-That being said, rose infusion can act as a laxative, particularly if you drink more than 3 cups per day, so, consume the rose infusion in moderation and monitor how your body reacts when you first begin drinking this beverage.
+That being said, rose infusion can act as a laxative, particularly if you drink more than 3 cups per day.
+Consume the rose tea in moderation and monitor how your body reacts when you first begin drinking this beverage.